cardboard-iguana/cardboard-iguana.com/notes/tryhackme-net-sec-challenge.md

 This enables us to answer a set of questions immediately.

-* What is the highest port number being open less than 10,000? — `8080`
+* What is the highest port number being open less than 10,000? - `8080`
 * There is an open port outside the common 1000 ports; it is above 10,000.
-What is it? — `10021`
+What is it? - `10021`
-* How many TCP ports are open? — `6`
+* How many TCP ports are open? - `6`
-* What is the flag hidden in the HTTP server header? — `THM{web_server_25352}`
+* What is the flag hidden in the HTTP server header? - `THM{web_server_25352}`
-* What is the flag hidden in the SSH server header? — `THM{946219583339}`
+* What is the flag hidden in the SSH server header? - `THM{946219583339}`
 * We have an FTP server listening on a nonstandard port.
-What is the version of the FTP server? — `vsftpd 3.0.3`
+What is the version of the FTP server? - `vsftpd 3.0.3`

-That’s all pretty easy.
-The next one is a bit harder with our limited toolset…
+That's all pretty easy.
+The next one is a bit harder with our limited toolset...

 We start off by attempting to brute force the password for `eddie` or `quinn` using Hydra.
-To do this, we’re going to run two Hydra tasks in parallel.
+To do this, we're going to run two Hydra tasks in parallel.

 ```bash
 # Hydra task to break eddie's password.